 - Study Rooms: We have three small study rooms available on a first come, first served basis.
 Study rooms fit 1-2 people.

-- Display Cases: Two display cases are available.
-If you are interested in displaying your hobby or collection, please contact us.
+- Display Case: We have a display case available in the lobby.
+If you are interested in displaying your hobby or collection, please contact us at SMPL.Ref@mcfls.org

 - Programming: We offer a variety of children’s, teen, and adult programs throughout the year.
 Check our calendar for the latest offerings!

 - Newspapers: The library receives the following publications for in-house use: Milwaukee Journal Sentinel, Milwaukee Business Journal, Chicago Tribune, Wall Street Journal, USA Today, IBD Weekly, Barron’s, and Daily Reporter.
-Ask at the desk for back issues.
+Ask at the desk for back issues of Milwaukee Journal Sentinel.

 - Organization Cards: If you are a business, day care, or nursing home in South Milwaukee, you are eligible for a free organization library card to use the South Milwaukee Public Library.
 See the staff at the desk for more information.